Best horrors 2024

 Advertising

-Three-fourths of the way through 2024, and it’s safe to say this has been a banner year for horror movies.
+It’s been a banner year for horror movies.
 In fact, it seems like all the buzziest films to come out so far aim to terrify.
 What’s truly great about the current horror bumper crop is that none of the standouts really resemble one another.

 🎃 The 100 best horror films ever made